 MSRP | Invoice Price | Destination Fee | Holdback | Dealer Cost

-To avoid overpaying on a new BMW 5 Series, shop prices online first.
+To find the best possible price on a new BMW 5 Series, shop prices online first.
 Get up front pricing before you walk into a dealership.
 We recommend the following free services;